joseias/ProtMetricsV20/README.md

 # ProtMetricsV20

-ProtMetrics

-Library to compute molecular descriptors.
+ProtMetrics is an open-source library to compute molecular descriptors.
+It can be used for building QSAR machine learning models.

 Basic usage: